Karlos-5160/Cloudpad/README.md

       pyinstaller --onefile --noconsole --add-data "cloudpad.ico;."
 CloudPad.py
   3. The executable will be created in the dist folder.
 ## Usage
-Open CloudPad by running CloudPad.py or the generated executable.
+Open CloudPad by running CloudPad.py or the generated executable. <br>
-Use the File menu to open or save text files.
+Use the File menu to open or save text files.  <br>
 Use the Edit menu for basic text editing operations.

 ## Icon Not Found Error
-  If you encounter an error related to the icon file (cloudpad.ico), ensure that:
+  If you encounter an error related to the icon file (cloudpad.ico), ensure that:  <br>
-    The icon file is present in the same directory as CloudPad.py.
+    The icon file is present in the same directory as CloudPad.py.  <br>
     The path to the icon file is correctly referenced in the code.

 ## Antivirus Issues
-  If the executable is flagged by antivirus software, consider:
+  If the executable is flagged by antivirus software, consider:  <br>
-    Adding an exception in your antivirus software for the executable or the containing folder.
+    Adding an exception in your antivirus software for the executable or the containing folder.  <br>
     Signing the executable with a trusted certificate.

 ## Contributing